unionlabs/union/docs/docs/builders/solidity/example/pingpong.md

 ## Conclusion

-The `PingPong` contract showcases a basic example of cross-chain communication over the IBC protocol using Solidity.
-It demonstrates how developers can implement a simple ping pong protocol between two blockchain networks, exchanging packets and alternating between ping and pong messages.
-This example serves as a starting point for building more complex cross-chain communication scenarios and applications using IBC and Solidity.
+The `PingPong` contract showcases a basic example of cross-chain communication over IBC using Solidity.
+It demonstrates how developers can implement a simple ping pong protocol, exchanging packets and alternating between ping and pong messages.
+This example serves as a starting point for building more complex cross-chain applications using IBC and Solidity.